Kepler-51: Kepler-51c

 Kepler-51c takes 85 days to complete an orbit around its host star, about the same as the planet Mercury.
 It has 6.4 times Earth's radius (40,770 km) and is 262 times more voluminous, while its mass is only around 5.65 Earth masses.
 This implies a low density of 0.14 g/cm^{3}.

 Kepler-51d

 Kepler-51d is the puffiest planet in the system, with an density of just 0.0381 g/cm^{3}.
 It is also the largest planet orbiting Kepler-51, with 9.32 times Earth's radius (59,400 km), almost the same size as Saturn.
 Its mass, however, is only 3.8 times that of Earth.

 Transmission spectroscopy with the Hubble Space Telescope revealed that Kepler-51d has a featureless spectrum, implying that its extended atmosphere has a high photochemical haze layer.
 Over time, the planet will contract and lose part of its atmosphere, but will still have a low density.

-A 2025 analysis of the JWST transmission spectrum, which spans wavelengths from 0.6 to 5.3 microns, revealed a gradual decrease in transit depth with increasing wavelength, indicating a sloped but featureless profile.
-Atmospheric modeling suggests that this slope is caused by a high-altitude layer of photochemical haze, composed of small aerosol particles that make the atmosphere optically thick at pressures as low as 1–10 microbars.
-Retrieval studies favor soot- or sulfur-based hazes over tholins, as the latter would produce spectral features not observed in the data.
-While alternative explanations such as circumplanetary rings and stellar contamination were considered, they were found unlikely to account for the observed spectral characteristics.
-The planet's low gravity, young age, and host star's strong ultraviolet output likely contribute to the formation and lofting of haze particles in its extended hydrogen-helium atmosphere.

 The rotation of the planet has been measured to be larger or equal than 40 hours.